Galenika/GO-SX-Internal-Lite/README.md

 ___

+### How to run

+Build the source or Download the latest release from [gosx.one](http://www.gosx.one)

+-

+> If you downloaded the lastest release:
+>
+> - Extract all files to a folder of your choice
+> - In Terminal navigate to that folder
+> - Run CS:GO
+> - execute `sudo ./gosx` (type in your admin password when ask)
+> - A MessageBox apears so the Hack is injected

+-

+> If you build on your own:
+>
+> - Navigate to product folder with terminal (in XCode right click the gosx.dylib and the `Show in Finder`)
+> - Run CS:GO
+> - execute `sudo ./gosx` (type in your admin password when ask)
+> - A MessageBox apears so the Hack is injected

+-

+When ingame (connected to server) press `Fn` + `Backspace` (or simply DEL on full featured Keyboard) to open the ingame menu

+___

-### How to Setup
+### How to Build

 - Open GO:SX Lite Workspace,
-- Fix the Settings,
+- Fix the Settings (Build path, deployment target and architecture),
 - Build the dylib, osxinj and bootstrap.dylib (all files incl.)
 - Copy the Files `settings.ini`, `menu.ini` and `weapons.ini` from Engine folder to the `gosx.dylib` folder.

-___

-### How to run

-- Navigate to product folder with terminal (in XCode right click the gosx.dylib and the `Show in Finder`)
-- execute `sudo ./gosx` (type in your admin password when ask)
-- A MessageBox apears so the Hack is injected

-When ingame (connected to server):

-- Press `Fn` + `Backspace` (or simply DEL if you have full featured Keyboard) to open the ingame menu

 ___